Cornwall: Sports

 The main sports played in Cornwall are rugby, football and cricket.
 Athletes from Truro have done well in Olympic and Commonwealth Games fencing, winning several medals.
-Surfing is popular, particularly with tourists, thousands of which take to the water throughout the summer months.
+Surfing is popular, particularly with tourists, thousands of whom take to the water throughout the summer months.
 Some towns and villages have bowling clubs, and a wide variety of British sports are played throughout Cornwall.
 Cornwall is also one of the few places in England where shinty is played; the English Shinty Association is based in Penryn.

-The Cornwall County Cricket Club plays as one of the minor counties of English cricket.
-Truro, and all of the towns and some villages have football clubs belonging to the Cornwall County Football Association.
+The Cornwall County Cricket Club plays as one of the National Counties of English and Welsh cricket.

+Truro, and all of the towns and some villages have football clubs belonging to the Cornwall County Football Association, and some clubs have teams competing higher within the English football league pyramid.
+Of these, the highest ranked is Truro City, who play in the National League in the 2025–26 season.
+Other notable Cornish teams include Mousehole A.F.C., Helston Athletic F.C., and Falmouth Town F.C.

 Rugby football

 Viewed as an "important identifier of ethnic affiliation", rugby union has become a sport strongly tied to notions of Cornishness. and since the 20th century, rugby union has emerged as one of the most popular spectator and team sports in Cornwall (perhaps the most popular), with professional Cornish rugby footballers being described as a "formidable force", "naturally independent, both in thought and deed, yet paradoxically staunch English patriots whose top players have represented England with pride and passion".

-In 1985, sports journalist Alan Gibson made a direct connection between love of rugby in Cornwall and the ancient parish games of hurling and wrestling that existed for centuries before rugby officially began.
+In 1985, sports journalist Alan Gibson made a direct connection between the love of rugby in Cornwall and the ancient parish games of hurling and wrestling that existed for centuries before rugby officially began.
 Among Cornwall's native sports are a distinctive form of Celtic wrestling related to Breton wrestling, and Cornish hurling, a kind of mediaeval football played with a silver ball (distinct from Irish Hurling).
-Cornish Wrestling is Cornwall's oldest sport and as Cornwall's native tradition it has travelled the world to places like Victoria, Australia and Grass Valley, California following the miners and gold rushes.
+Cornish wrestling is Cornwall's oldest sport and as Cornwall's native tradition it has travelled the world to places like Victoria, Australia and Grass Valley, California following the miners and gold rushes.
 Cornish hurling now takes place at St. Columb Major, St Ives, and less frequently at Bodmin.

 In rugby league, Cornwall R.L.F.C., founded in 2021, will represent the county in the professional league system.
 The semi-pro club will start in the third tier RFL League 1.
-At amateur level, the county is represented by Cornish Rebels.
+At an amateur level, the county is represented by Cornish Rebels.